What parents need to know

 Parents Need to Know

-Parents need to know that this thought-provoking reality series was created by Morgan Spurlock, the director of Super Size Me, and follows in the documentary's footsteps by dissecting issues that face Americans every day.
+Parents need to know that 30 Days is a thought-provoking reality series created by Morgan Spurlock, the director of Super Size Me, and follows in the documentary's footsteps by dissecting issues that face Americans every day.
 The show tackles some very controversial topics, including illegal immigration, job outsourcing, abortion, poverty, religion, and sexuality.
 As a result, most episodes feature plenty of confrontational exchanges as participants are forced to re-examine their personal beliefs and behaviors; some of the spirited "discussion" may make sensitive kids uncomfortable.
 But teens could learn a lot by watching -- particularly the importance of taking a close, objective look at your own values and world view.

 What's the story?